 Various recent commentators on Tristan u.
 Isolde

 have mentioned that the rising phrase which opens that score was prefigured in an orchestral fantasy by Hans von Bülow

 which Wagner was studying in October 1854 (see his letter to von Bülow of 26 October), shortly before he made his first sketches for Tristan u.
 Isolde

 .
 The title of the fantasy is

 , opus 20.
 This shows how ideas about nirvāṇa

 were very much current in Wagner's circle of friends and colleagues.
 Also that

 these ideas were associated with Tristan u.
 Isolde

 from the very beginning.

 Suneson's brief discussion of the doctrine of the "transfer of merit" might have been based on his reading of primary sources but it is likely that his main source was the

 summary of this doctrine in Har Dayal's The Bodhisattva Doctrine in Buddhist Sanskrit Literature

+, pages 188-193.
 Wagner probably came across this idea in Köppen

 's Die Religion des Buddha und ihre Entstehung

 was rigidly interpreted.
 The consequences of one's karma (actions) led to personal merit or demerit, which according to the Brahmins followed the ātman

 developing his scenarios for Die Sieger

 (where the one who carries a burden of sin or demerit is Prakriti) and Parsifal

 It was generally regarded as a hard teaching and both in later Buddhism and in Hinduism it was softened.
 In Mahāyāna

 Buddhism the doctrine of "transfer of merit" became widespread

 s of the advanced Bodhisattva, who willingly gives away the merit that he has earned by his good works for the benefit of others.